ethan-gustafson/One_Piece/README.md

 `let` & `subject` would not work for this spec.
 Instantiating and testing a new Scraper instance takes a long time & will not return correct values.

+If the application doesn't run, **scraper.rb** has failed to get the right information.
+This means that the Wikipedia pages have updated and certain selectors have changed.
+This application currently doesn't handle Wikipedia changes errors.
+It won't run unless the right information is scraped.

+I will update it in the future so that when the scrape fails, a backup set of data or some type of dynamic scrape will run and replace the original data.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/GoodGuyGuf/one_piece.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.